microwalk-project/Microwalk/docs/config.md

   Path to the `pin` executable.

   Default: `pin`

+- `stack-tracking` (optional)<br>
+  Enable tracking of stack allocations and deallocations.
+Enabling this setting allows the preprocessor to assign memory accesses to specific stack frames.

+  Default: `false`

 - `rdrand` (optional)<br>
   Constant value to use as output of the x86 `rdrand` instruction.